memgraph/documentation/pages/fundamentals/graph-modeling.md

 ![graph-modeling-storing-properties](/pages/fundamentals/graph-modeling/graph-modeling-storing-properties.png)

+#### Memory considerations

+Another important thing worth considering when modeling a graph is property data types.
+Memgraph is an in-memory graph database, so you want to be considerate of memory resources.
+Using an integer is always the best option when choosing a data type for your properties.
+A boolean is another data type that doesn’t take up a lot of resources.

+Storing a local datetime takes up fewer resources if saved as a temporal type instead of a string.
+For example, if we have a “2021-10-05T14:15:00” value and store it as a string, it takes up 3B and at least 1B for each character.
+Since the string containing the date and time has 19 characters, the local datetime stored as a string will take at least 22B of memory.
+On the other hand, if that datetime is stored as temporal data in Memgraph, it will take 15B of memory.
+For more information on how much memory each data type occupies, check the [example with detailed calculation](/fundamentals/storage-memory-usage#the-calculation-in-detail).

 ### Should I use property or relationship?

 Graph property models are not so complicated as they may have appeared, right?